KSM-66®

 - https://pmc.ncbi.nlm.nih.gov/articles/PMC11862975/ (Alzahrani TF, et al. 2025.
 Safety and efficacy of glutathione supplementation).

 - https://pmc.ncbi.nlm.nih.gov/articles/PMC5808366/ (Sonthalia S, et al. 2018.
-Glutathione for skin lightening: evidence-based verity).
+Evidence-based review of glutathione).

-- https://www.aad.org/public/diseases/a-z/melasma-treatment (American Academy of Dermatology: Melasma diagnosis and treatment).
+- https://www.aad.org/public/diseases/a-z/melasma-treatment (American Academy of Dermatology.
+Melasma diagnosis and treatment).

-- https://www.malaymail.com/news/malaysia/2025/11/09/health-ministry-investigates-alleged-death-linked-to-viral-skin-lightening-supplement-with-prohibited-glutathione/197746 (Malay Mail: MOH investigation into prohibited glutathione).
+- https://www.malaymail.com/news/malaysia/2025/11/09/health-ministry-investigates-alleged-death-linked-to-viral-skin-lightening-supplement-with-prohibited-glutathione/197746 (Malay Mail.
+2025.
+MOH investigation into prohibited glutathione).

 What you'll learn